 The threat of coronavirus remains real and it seems unlikely that life will fully return to normal any time soon.
-Carers and people with dementia may still be feeling anxious and frightened, particularly if they have been shielding due to pre-existing health conditions alongside dementia.
+Carers and people with dementia may still be feeling anxious and frightened, particularly as the country now faces tighter restrictions.

 Families may also be in a position where a lot has changed; their relative may have deteriorated after long periods of isolation and carers could be worried about when face-to-face services and other sources of support will resume, storing up a huge amount of emotional distress in the absence of support services.
 This is in addition to guilt at not seeing their loved ones with dementia due to a year of restrictions.

 We have put together these suggestions to help you cope with these uncertain times.